eddmann/eddmann.github.io/_posts/2018/2018-07-27-mince-pie-challenge-adding-the-bootstrap-endpoint-and-serverless-offline.md

 };
 ```

-Within our domain, a `HALResource` must provide a set of `_links` and a `toJSON` method, which converts the internal representation into JSON which can be consumed by the client.
+Within our domain, a `HALResource` must provide a set of `_links` and a `toJSON` method, which converts the internal representation into JSON that can be consumed by the client.
 We can now move on to covering this new handler with sufficient test coverage.
 We will create a new test within `src/__tests__/bootstrap.js`, and ensure that the handler responds with the expected output, based on the supplied service definitions.